Behodler/pyrotokens3/README.md

 ## Existing holders

-Existing holders can either manually convert their pyroTokens from version 2 to 3 by first redeeming for the base token and then minting the new token or they can go through a reminting contract that bundles these operations into one.
+Existing holders can either manually convert their PyroTokens from version 2 to 3 by first redeeming for the base token and then minting the new token or they can go through a reminting contract that bundles these operations into one.
 The redeem rates of V2 and V3 are not linked so the final number of PyroTokens may differ significantly.
 However this does not reflect lost or gained value.
 However, the move from V2 to V3 does imply an unavoidable 2% exit fee from V2.
 The introduction of the once off no fee approval would prevent this situation from happening in the future.
-The UX for converting V2 to V3 will be as low friction as possible so that new users will not be aware of V2 and V2 holders will be prompted through a single transaction per pyroToken to upgrade.
+The UX for converting V2 to V3 will be as low friction as possible so that new users will not be aware of V2 and V2 holders will be prompted through a single transaction per PyroToken to upgrade.
-The option to batch migrate many pyroTokens exits which is cheaper on average than performing 1 transaction per PyroToken.
+The option to batch migrate many PyroTokens exits which is cheaper on average than performing 1 transaction per PyroToken.

-Note: V2 pyroTokens will not stop working but at some point, fee revenue from Behodler will go to V3 pyroTokens exclusively.
+Note: V2 PyroTokens will not stop working but at some point, fee revenue from Behodler will go to V3 PyroTokens exclusively.

 ## Lessons learnt from prior migrations

 Migrations in Ethereum have certain best practices, one of which is to never rely on external state or to make assumptions about state at all.
 Another it to not store the object being migrated on the migration contract.
 Instead, the contract should act as a stateless bridge.
 The V2 to V3 migration will be a purely mechanistic invocation of redeem and mint functionality with no reliance on exchange rates or balances.
-Indeed, the migration contract is not even aware of which pyroToken is being migrated in particular but simply consults the mappings of the respective Liquidity Receiver contracts.
+Indeed, the migration contract is not even aware of which PyroToken is being migrated in particular but simply consults the mappings of the respective Liquidity Receiver contracts.

-# The history of pyroTokens
+# The history of PyroTokens

 PyroTokens have been a part of Behodler from the very beginning.
 In fact the concept traces its roots to WeiDai and therefore predates the existence of Behodler.
 The practical lessons learnt since V1 have informed an incremental improvement in each successive generation.
-This section briefly outlines the history of pyroTokens.
+This section briefly outlines the history of PyroTokens.

 ## V1